Doncaster (1792 ship): Career

 Doncaster first appeared in Lloyd's Register (LR), in 1794.

 In February 1800, the English inventor and engineer Edward Shorter proposed using a propeller attached to a rod angled down temporarily deployed from the deck above the waterline of a vessel and thus requiring no water seal.
 The device was intended only to assist becalmed sailing vessels.
-He tested it on Doncaster in Gibraltar and at Malta an the device was able to achieve a speed of 1.5 mph.
+He tested it on Doncaster in Gibraltar and at Malta and the device was able to achieve a speed of 1.5 mph.
 She thus became the first British vessel to be moved by a propeller.

 Lloyd's Register ceased carrying Doncaster in 1810, but she still appeared in the Register of Shipping (RS).

 Lloyd's List showed Doncaster, Smith, master, sailing from Quebec on 24 September 1808.
 Ship arrival and departure data suggest that he had been master of Doncaster since at least 1807, and that she had sailed to the West Indies and Quebec.
 Doncaster reappeared in Lloyd's Register in 1813.
 The information did not always agree with that in the Register of Shipping.

 On 25 November 1824, Doncaster, of Newcastle, Marshall, master, was in the harbour at Portsmouth.
 She was discharging timber from Quebec when she was forced on shore, where she grounded.

 Fate

-Doncaster, Foster, master, was lost on 24 May 1835 in ice off Cape North, Cape Breton Island.
+Doncaster, Foster, master, was lost on 24 May 1835, off Cape North, Cape Breton Island.
 Ice crushed her and she sank off St. Paul Island, Nova Scotia She was on a voyage from Newcastle upon Tyne to Miramichi.
 The brig Dorothys rescued Doncaster's six crew members.